MikuKissedMe/Da3018_Proj_HaoLin/doc/Lab_Notebook.md

 ### 2022/15/5
 Almost done with assignment 1 and 2, need some help for running make_histogram.py with unix command, just nothing happens.
 Cosidering using DFS for graph travers and solving assignment 3 and 4.

+### 2022/17/5
+Have created and tested all method, worked out just fine, wrapping upp and getting started for the report.